bassmadrigal/slackbuilds/README.md

 the latest stable version unless otherwise specified.
 The unfinished/ folder contains slackbuilds that may or may not work, but are available if people want to test/fix the SlackBuilds.
-Most SlackBuilds are/will be available on http://slackbuilds.org, but if downloaded from here, will contain the _bass tag instead of _SBo.
+Most SlackBuilds are/will be available on http://slackbuilds.org.

 If there are newer versions of these programs and you'd like to see my SlackBuilds updated, please contact me at the email address